David Chase: Personal life

 After graduating from NYU in 1968, Chase moved to California and married his high school sweetheart Denise Kelly.
-He is the father of actress Michele DeCesare, who appeared in six The Sopranos episodes as Hunter Scangarelo.
+He is the father of actress Michele DeCesare, who appeared in six of The Sopranos episodes as Hunter Scangarelo.

 Chase once stated that he "loathed and despised" television shows, watching only The Sopranos and movies.
 However, he said in later interviews that he watched Boardwalk Empire and Mad Men, the work of former Sopranos writers and producers Terence Winter and Matthew Weiner, respectively.
 He said that he previously made those negative comments in part because he had been frustrated working within the confines of 1990s network television.

+In 2023, Chase was inducted into the New Jersey Hall of Fame.